SURYASNAIR1/cybersecurity-lab/analysing Nmap tool.md

 3) Use NMAP NSE to find all subdomains of the website

+ To find all subdomains of a website using Nmap, we can use the dns-brute script in the Nmap Scripting Engine (NSE).
+This script will perform a brute-force subdomain enumeration by querying a DNS server for a large number of possible subdomains.

 ![image](https://user-images.githubusercontent.com/122804908/226353334-058d9676-f768-448e-b61c-5e4d3dde383a.png)

 4)Perform a vulnerability scan on the target host using NMAP NSE.

+ Nmap includes a variety of scripts in the Nmap Scripting Engine NSE that can be used to perform vulnerability scans on target hosts

 ![image](https://user-images.githubusercontent.com/122804908/226400334-c214e61e-6276-4781-84ba-e62ce0eedf02.png)